qir-alliance/pyqir/examples/README.md

 ## Bell pair

-This examples consists of a [single file](bell_pair.py), and does not require any additional installation besides PyQIR itself.
-Please be aware that the PyQIR API is not intended to directly express quantum applications; its purpose is to be easily usable for *compiler and frontend developers* rather than *application developers*.
+This examples consists of a [single file](bell_pair.py), and does not require any additional installation besides iqm_pyqir itself.
+Please be aware that the iqm_pyqir API is not intended to directly express quantum applications; its purpose is to be easily usable for *compiler and frontend developers* rather than *application developers*.